Beyond EnvironmentGianni Pettena

 Emanuele Piccardo, curator, is an architect, photographer, filmmaker, and curator.
 In 2002, he founded Archphoto.it, the first Italian thematic webzine related to architecture and the visual arts.
 In 2003 he founded the cultural association plug_in, which, since 2007, publishes architectural books.
 Piccardo has curated exhibitions and other cultural projects, most recently the large scale Radical City in Turin (2012).
 As a photographer and filmmaker he has exhibited in the Bibliothèque Nationale de France, Paris; the MAXXI Museum, Rome; and the Milan Triennale.
 His documentary films include the award-winning Fango (2012; Award of Excellence, short documentary, Los Angeles Movie Award) and Lettera 22 (2010).

 Amit Wolf, curator, is an architect, writer, and curator.
 He has curated several exhibitions and events collaboratively in Los Angeles.
 He currently teaches at Southern California Institute of Architecture, Los Angeles.
 Wolf taught courses in architectural history and theory at Woodbury University, Otis College of Art and Design, and University of California, Los Angeles.
 He is the recipient of the 2007 Clinton Webb Award and the 2012 California Interdisciplinary Consortium of Italian Studies Award.
 Wolf's publications have to date focused on areas of Italian experimentalist practice as well as on theoretical issues in contemporary architecture.
-Sideman Architecture (2014), his forthcoming book, explores computational fabrication.
+His Fabrication and Fabrication (2014) explores computational advances in the field.
 Wolf received an MArch from the Politecnico di Milano in 2001.
 He received a PhD in the history, theory, and criticism of architecture and art from UCLA in 2012.

 Ingalill Wahlroos-Ritter is an architect, educator, and design consultant specializing in the building envelope and the experimental architectural use of glass.
 She is currently graduate chair in the School of Architecture at Woodbury University (WUHO) and director of the WUHO gallery.
 Her past teaching experiences include Yale University, Southern California Institute of Architecture, Los Angeles, the Bartlett, Oxford School of Architecture, and Cornell University.
 She and her partner, Roland, established their joint practice, [WROAD], in London and are currently working in Los Angeles on a number of projects.